normanrink/PCF/README.md

 in the top-level folder.
 This produces a new subfolder `bin` containing the executable binaries for the tests.

+Note that type checking and compiling of Idris source files has been tested with [Idris version 1.3.0](https://github.com/idris-lang/Idris-dev).
+(Meanwhile, [Idris 2](https://github.com/idris-lang/Idris2) is also available.)

 #### Notes on totality